-The first night of Passover begins at sundown on Friday, March 30th, 2018 and we will have everything you need whether you celebrate on Friday, the official first night or Saturday, for the second Seder.
+The first night of Passover begins at sundown on Friday, March 30th, 2018.
+We will have everything you need whether you celebrate on Friday, the official first night or Saturday, for the second Seder.
 We have all the traditional favorites to complete your Seder dinner – with everything crafted in our North Miami commissary using the very best ingredients.
-So whether you are hosting a meal for four or forty-four, it makes perfect sense to call in reinforcements to get the meal on the table for the Seder where your family will gather to hear a retelling from the Book of Exodus.
+Whether you are hosting a meal for four or forty-four, it makes perfect sense to call in reinforcements.
+Let Eggwhites Catering prepare the Seder meal where your family will gather to hear a retelling from the Book of Exodus.

 Did you receive our email with our Passover Seder Dinner menu?
 (To ensure you receive our emails with special menus or offers, check your junk mail or drop us a line to be added to our list at firstname.lastname@example.org

 Passover is a festival that symbolizes the flight from Egypt, as well as from hundreds of years of slavery, by the Jews over 3,000 years ago.
 The Passover Haggadah – the book used to guide the Seder – states that everyone should “experience” coming out of Egypt him or herself.
 So the Passover Seder is tangible, touching on many of our senses, especially taste.
 This is why foods play such an important role in telling the Passover story.

 One of the books in the Hebrew Bible directs Jews to remember this historical event, and they do so during the first Passover dinner.
 The traditional retelling is widely observed by Jews across the world.